MSmaili/renym/docs/readme.md

-# RNM
+# Renym

-RNM is a cross-platform CLI tool for batch renaming files and directories using consistent casing rules and explicit scope control.
+Renym is a cross-platform CLI tool for batch renaming files and directories using consistent casing rules and explicit scope control.

 It supports previewing changes, ignoring paths, and undo via local history.

-RNM is CLI-first.
+Renym is CLI-first.
 A GUI that mirrors the CLI behavior is planned.

 ---